Ecliptia/moonlink.js/README.md

   client.moon.init(client.user.id); //initializing the package });
 client.on('raw', (data) => {
-  client.moon.updateVoiceState(data) //this will send to the package the information needed for the package to work properly }) client.on('interactionCreate', async(interaction) => {
+  client.moon.packetUpdate(data) //this will send to the package the information needed for the package to work properly }) client.on('interactionCreate', async(interaction) => {
   if (!interaction.isChatInputCommand()) return;